leonid-shevtsov/cuoco/README.md

-# Cuoco

-## Short summary

-Cuoco provides plumbing necessary to run Chef Solo through Capistrano with zero configuration.
+# Cuoco provides plumbing necessary to run Chef Solo through Capistrano with zero configuration.

-Key values:
+## Key values

 * reuse as much server information from Capistrano as possible (including roles);
 * comply to Chef directory structure as much as possible to simplify transition;
 * bootstrap bare machines with minimal footprint.

-## Longer summary
+## Summary

 *Capistrano and Chef Solo, sitting in a tree...*